VAIBHAV-25/VizALgo/README.md

   - Increment one
   - 2's Compliment

-I am not sure if anyone would like to contribute to this project or not.
-But any kind of contributions are welcomes.
-Also if you like this please star this repo.
-It keeps me motivated.

-### Special Features addition timeline

-- Commit 16: Added Flip Move animation to inplace sorting components
-- Commit 20: Added Tree Structure

 ### Acknowledgement

 I took inspirations from the following sources for some of the segments.